 What is Presbyopia?

-Simply, presbyopia is the natural age-related deterioration of the eye’s focusing ability.
-Within the eye is the crystalline lens, which sits just behind the coloured iris.
-At birth, a normally developed lens is optically transparent to allow the transmission of light, and is also quite flexible.
-Attached to fibres and controlled by a ring of muscle called the ciliary muscle, this lens is able to change its shape to focus on near objects – a process called accommodation.
+Presbyopia is the natural age-related deterioration of the eye’s focusing ability.
+Within the eye is the crystalline lens, which sits behind the coloured iris.
+At birth, a developed lens is optically transparent to allow the transmission of light and is also quite flexible.
+Attached to fibres and controlled by a ring of muscle called the ciliary muscle.
+This lens can change its shape to focus on near objects – a process called accommodation.

-However, as we age, the lens grows increasingly less flexible.
-As we approach our mid-40s we begin to find that we can’t focus on near objects as easily or clearly as we once could – this is early presbyopia.
+As we age, the lens grows less flexible.
+As we approach our mid-40s, we begin to find that we can’t focus on near objects as we once could – this is early presbyopia.

-Although there are several options to correct presbyopia, in the early years you may find easy ways of getting around it, such as simply holding your reading material further away or enlarging the font on a digital device.
-However, presbyopia is progressive and unrelenting and eventually you will find that your arms are simply not long enough to easily read your books.
+Although there are several options to correct presbyopia, in the early years you may find easy ways of getting around it.
+Such as holding your reading material further away or enlarging the font on a digital device.
+However, presbyopia is progressive and unrelenting.
+Eventually, you will find that your arms are not long enough to easily read your books.

 There is currently no cure for presbyopia or any way to slow it down.
-Some international research is looking into the use of pharmaceuticals but currently this age-related deterioration of near vision is just something to accept as part of getting older and wiser.
+Some international research is looking into the use of pharmaceuticals.
+But currently, this age-related deterioration of near vision is something to accept as part of getting older and wiser.

 How Do You Correct Presbyopia?

-Now that we’ve identified what is presbyopia and come to accept that it’s natural with age, we can look into the available solutions.
+Now that we’ve identified presbyopia and come to accept that it’s natural with age, we can look into available solutions.

 The most popular way to correct presbyopia is with glasses.
-There are several designs of spectacle lenses that may suit different lifestyles and activities.
+There are several designs of spectacle lenses suitable for different lifestyles and activities.

-- Extended focus spectacles: Due to the progressive nature of presbyopia, at some point you will find that the one reading script is no longer clear for both an intermediate arm’s-length distance and a closer reading distance.
-Extended focus spectacles contain your intermediate script in the top half of the lens and a stronger near script at the bottom half, meaning you don’t need two pairs of near vision glasses for different activities.
+Extended focus spectacles: Due to the progressive nature of presbyopia, at some point, one reading script will stop being clear.
+For both intermediate arms-length distance and a closer reading distance.
+Extended focus spectacles contain your intermediate script in the top half of the lens and a stronger near script at the bottom half.
+This means you don’t need two pairs of near vision glasses for different activities.

-- Multifocal glasses: Multifocals contain your script all the way from far-distance vision to up-close reading vision.
-The change in the script throughout the lens is progressive and gradual, with long-distance at the top, through intermediate vision in the middle, to near vision at the bottom.
+Multifocal glasses: Multifocals contain your script from far-distance vision to up-close reading vision.
+The change in the script throughout the lens is progressive and gradual.
+With long-distance at the top, an intermediate vision in the middle, to near vision at the bottom.

-Certain refractive surgical procedures may be suitable to correct presbyopia, depending on various factors such as your prescription and ability to adapt to a different visual experience.
+Certain refractive surgical procedures may be suitable to correct presbyopia.
+Dependant on factors such as, prescription and adaptation to different visual experiences.

-Whether you are experiencing the early or later stages of presbyopia, be assured it’s a normal part of ageing and you have a multitude of corrective solutions available to you.
+Whether you are experiencing the early or later stages of presbyopia, we assure you, it’s a normal part of ageing.
+And you have a multitude of corrective solutions available to you.